What’s new in Timeular 1.8?

 Reminders and Pomodoro Timer

 We know that many of you really like the Pomodoro technique to manage your time and focus throughout the day (we love it too).
-This new reminder lets you define timer intervals, easily stop and take a break and get started again with the flip of the Timeular Tracker.
+This new reminder lets you define timer intervals, easily stop and take a break and get started again with the flip of the Timeular time tracking cube.
 Hope you like it.

 No need for that time machine: Automatically stop tracking at the end of the day